kennedyopokuasare/IBM_datascience/README.md

 ## What is Data Science
-I leant wow the CRISP-DM methodology aligns with the research methods I’ve been using in the mobile computing and well-being field.
+I learnt wow the CRISP-DM methodology aligns with the research methods I’ve been using in the mobile computing and well-being field.
 The course's practical insights and real-world applications, coupled with hands-on peer-reviewed exercises, made it a truly rewarding experience.

 [Certificate of Completion](https://www.coursera.org/account/accomplishments/verify/MGUNWY77TWBN)